Confinement results near point vortices on the rotating sphere: Existence of point-vortex configurations leading to each stability hypothesis

-On the poles of Jupiter (see \cite{Adriani2018Nature}), are evolving rather stable large vortices arranged in a relative equilibrium of vortices, consisting in a polar vortex surrounded by equally distributed vortices around it.
+On the poles of Jupiter (see \cite{Adriani2018Nature}, and see \cite{SieYouIng22} for numerical simulation on how those structure of vortices can emerge from turbulence, and \cite{Modin26} for a mathematical study of this phenomenon), are evolving rather stable large vortices arranged in a relative equilibrium of vortices, consisting in a polar vortex surrounded by equally distributed vortices around it.
 The stability properties of these vortex crystals have been studied, see for instance \cite{Cabral_Schmidt_1999_Stability_N+1_vortex}, and for some of them with well-chosen intensities, \cite{Donati_2025_Crystal} proved the improved confinement bound.

-On the sphere, we can easily construct this configuration by adding more vortices and taking $a$ close to 0, while ensuring the Gauss constraint with a vortex on the opposite pole.
+On the sphere, we can easily construct a similar configuration by adding more vortices and taking $a$ close to 0, while ensuring the Gauss constraint with a vortex on the opposite pole.
 More precisely, consider the configuration consisting

 with $\Gamma_1 = \ldots = \Gamma_{N-2} = 1$, $\Gamma_{N-1} = \kappa$ and $\Gamma_N = -(N-2) - \kappa$.
 One can check that this configuration is a relative equilibrium of the point-vortex dynamics.
 In Figure~\ref{fig:sim}, a numerical simulation of this configuration with $N=8$ was made of the fluid equation, where very small viscosity is added for numerical purposes, which illustrates Theorem~\ref{theo:general_conf}: the vortices remain concentrated around the vortex crystal solution of the point-vortex dynamics.